lrc-se/aoc-2021/README.md

 ### Day 5 (JavaScript)

 More arrays, but this time flat.
-Also added some features to the (local) base code for better diagnostic capabilities during development.
+Also added some features to the base code for better diagnostic capabilities during development.